This section outlines guidelines for manuscript preparation:

 We act in compliance with the standards defined by the Committee on Publication Ethics (COPE) and fully support the transparent application of ethical standards on published work.
-Those individuals who have not contributed to the scholarly work but supported the authors in some way and those who do not want to be associated with the work should not be featured in the list of authors but in the acknowledgements section.
-All authors must verify their contributions to the manuscript.
-Please also refer to the ICMJE Recommendations for understanding the authorship and contributors' criteria.
+Contributors who do not meet authorship criteria should be acknowledged separately.
+All authors must confirm their contributions.
+For details on authorship criteria, consult the ICMJE Recommendations.

-Authors may include a brief professional biography of no more than 100 words in a separate MS Word file.
-This is optional but encouraged.
+Authors may submit a brief professional biography (up to 100 words) in a separate MS Word file.
+This is optional but recommended.

 Conflict of Interest

-JSHS requires authors to include a statement of conflicts of interest on the title page of their manuscript.
+JSHS requires authors to include a statement of conflicts of interest on the title page of the manuscript.
 This statement should declare any financial or non-financial competing interests related to the work presented in the manuscript.
-If authors have no potential conflicts of interest, they should include the following statement:
+If there are no conflicts, state:

 Conflict of Interest: The author(s) declare(s) no conflicts of interest.